nodejs/node/deps/uv/docs/src/loop.rst

       or requests left), or non-zero if more callbacks are expected (meaning you should run the event loop again sometime in the future).

+    :c:func:`uv_run` is not reentrant.
+It must not be called from a callback.

 .. c:function:: int uv_loop_alive(const uv_loop_t* loop)

     Returns non-zero if there are referenced active handles, active